New to Telerik Document ProcessingStart a free 30-day trial

 Grouping

-Grouping is a mechanism to organize data in sections, in order to be able to show and hide the relevant chunks.
+Grouping is a mechanism to organize data in sections, to show and hide the relevant chunks.

-Each row or column which is part of a group is assigned an outline level, which determines the level of grouping and from there which rows or columns it is grouped with.
+Each row or column which is part of a group is assigned an outline level, which determines the level of grouping and which rows or columns it is grouped with.

 The maximum outline level is 7.